NorthropBtwo/Watchlist/README.md

 Just download the [installer](https://github.com/NorthropBtwo/Watchlist/raw/master/WatchListUpdater.exe) from github.

-Do not download the hole repository.
+Do not download the whole repository.
 The installer takes care of that.